 CDWinston , Trustee

-Mr. Winston is an accomplished commercial pilot with over 6,200 hours of flight time throughout North America and the Caribbean.
-He has hiked interesting venues throughout the world including North and South America, New Zealand, Asia and Europe.
-His favorite hike is the Sacred Trail of the Incas from Cusco to Machu Picchu high in the Andes Mountains of Peru.
-Enjoyment of the outdoors created the interest to assisting insuring the beautiful lands we enjoy will be preserved and useful for future generations to enjoy as well.
+An avid lifelong hiker, his experiences around the world include North and South America, New Zealand, Asia and Europe.
+His favorite experience is the Sacred Trail of the Incas from Cusco to Machu Picchu in the high Andes Mountains of Peru.
+Appreciation of such spectacular venues was the impetus to becoming involved with ensuring the beautiful lands we love will be preserved for future generations to enjoy.

 Dan Lee, Trustee